wesen/YAPP_Box/pkg/docs/tutorials/yappctl-cli-overview.md

 - **Automatic generator copying:** When `--stl-base` or `--stl-lid` is specified, the generator is automatically copied (no manual `sed` commands needed).
 The include path is rewritten to `include <YAPPgenerator_v3.scad>` (same directory).
 - **Manual copy mode:** Use `--copy-generator` to extract the generator even when not rendering STLs (useful for sharing standalone SCAD files).
 - **Custom generator:** Use `--generator-path /path/to/custom/YAPPgenerator_v3.scad` to use a modified generator version.
+- **Quality overrides:** Use `--quality-value 4` to force the YAPP generator’s `renderQuality` to a lower value during STL generation for faster iteration.

 **Flags:**